-

 $ \begin{aligned}[b]& s_{12} = (p_1+p_2)^2 \,, \quad s_{23} = (p_2+p_3)^2 \,, \\& s_{123} = (p_1+p_2+p_3)^2 \,, \quad p_1^2 = p_2^2 = m^2 \,, \end{aligned} $

 (2) where m is the mass of the electron.
-For convenience, we define the following dimensionless variables
+For convenience, we define the following dimensionless variables:

 $ \begin{aligned} x = \frac{m^2}{-s_{123}} \,, \quad y = \frac{s_{12}}{s_{123}} \,, \quad z = \frac{s_{23}}{s_{123}} \,. \end{aligned} $

-(3) The results for the tree-level amplitude
+(3) The results for tree-level amplitude

-$ {\cal{M}}^{(0)} $ and the one-loop amplitude$ {\cal{M}}^{(1)} $ have been well-established [57, 58].
-In this work, we are concerned with the two-loop amplitude$ {\cal{M}}^{(2)} $ .
-We generate the relevant two-loop diagrams and the corresponding amplitudes using$\mathrm{QGRAF}$ [59].
+$ {\cal{M}}^{(0)} $ and one-loop amplitude$ {\cal{M}}^{(1)} $ are well established [57, 58].
+In this study, we focused on the two-loop amplitude$ {\cal{M}}^{(2)} $ .
+We generated the relevant two-loop diagrams and corresponding amplitudes using$\mathrm{QGRAF}$ [59].
 These diagrams can be categorized into eight integral families: five planar and three non-planar.
-We only consider the planar families in this work.
+We only considered the planar families in this study.
 The amplitudes containing Lorentz and Dirac indices can be decomposed into an appropriate basis with scalar coefficients (form factors).
-For simplicity, in this work we demonstrate our method using the the interference term in the squared-amplitude$ {\cal{F}}^{(2)} = \langle {\cal{M}}^{(0)} | {\cal{M}}^{(2)} \rangle $ where the indices are summed over.
-We use$\mathrm{FeynCalc}$ [60−63] and$\mathrm{FORM}$ [64, 65] to manipulate the expressions, and express the results in terms of two-loop scalar integrals.
-These scalar integrals can be expressed as$ \begin{aligned} =- I_{\{a_i\}} \equiv e^{2 \epsilon \gamma_{E}} \left(-s_{123}\right)^{a-d} \int\frac{\text{d}^d k_1}{i \pi^{\frac{d}{2}}}\frac{\text{d}^d k_2}{i \pi^{\frac{d}{2}}} \prod_{i=1}^9 \frac{1}{D_i^{a_i}} \,, \end{aligned} $
+For simplicity, we demonstrated our method using the interference term in the squared-amplitude$ {\cal{F}}^{(2)} = \langle {\cal{M}}^{(0)} | {\cal{M}}^{(2)} \rangle $ , where the indices are summed over.
+We used$\mathrm{FeynCalc}$ [60−63] and$\mathrm{FORM}$ [64, 65] to manipulate the expressions.
+The results are expressed in terms of two-loop scalar integrals.
+These scalar integrals can be expressed as$ \begin{aligned} I_{\{a_i\}} \equiv {\rm e}^{2 \epsilon \gamma_{E}} \left(-s_{123}\right)^{a-d} \int\frac{\text{d}^d k_1}{{\rm i} \pi^{\frac{d}{2}}}\frac{\text{d}^d k_2}{{\rm i} \pi^{\frac{d}{2}}} \prod_{i=1}^9 \frac{1}{D_i^{a_i}} \,, \end{aligned} $

 (4) where

-$ a = \sum_i a_i $ , and we have multiplied an appropriate power of$ (-s_{123}) $ to make the scalar integrals dimensionless.
+$ a = \sum_i a_i $ and an appropriate power of$ (-s_{123}) $ is introduced to make the scalar integrals dimensionless.
 Each set$ \{D_i\} $ defines an integral family.
-There are 5 planar families involved in this work.
-The corresponding$ \{D_i\} $ are given by$ \begin{aligned}[b] \{&k_1^2-m^2, (k_1-p_1)^2, (k_1-p_1-p_2)^2-m^2, (k_2-p_1-p_2)^2-m^2, (k_2-p_1-p_2-p_3)^2-m^2, k_2^2-m^2, (k_1-k_2)^2,\\ & (k_1-p_1-p_3)^2,(k_2-p_1)^2 \}\,, \end{aligned} $
+There are five planar families involved in this study.
+The corresponding$ \{D_i\} $ are expressed as$ \begin{aligned}[b] \{&k_1^2-m^2, (k_1-p_1)^2, (k_1-p_1-p_2)^2-m^2, (k_2-p_1-p_2)^2-m^2, (k_2-p_1-p_2-p_3)^2-m^2, k_2^2-m^2, (k_1-k_2)^2,\\ & (k_1-p_1-p_3)^2,(k_2-p_1)^2 \}\,, \end{aligned} $

 (5a) $ \begin{aligned}[b] \{&k_1^2 - m^2, k_2^2, (k_1-k_2)^2-m^2, (k_1-p_1)^2,(k_1-p_1-p_2)^2-m^2, (k_1-p_1-p_2-p_3)^2-m^2, (k_2-p_1)^2-m^2, (k_2-p_1-p_2)^2,\\ & (k_2-p_1-p_2-p_3)^2\} \,, \end{aligned} $